5 Steps Toward Adopting an Active IT Service Delivery Model

 But maddeningly, they don’t follow through, creating a gap between what they value and what they do.
 And that gap is only getting bigger as new technology creates a more complex environment.
 You can say that they’ve cleared the first major hurdle – awareness of need – but they still haven’t solved anything.

 An active IT service delivery system improves business outcomes.
-By instituting analytics and monitoring capabilities, businesses can leave their reactivity behind and gain increased availability, improved service quality, and better customer and employee experience – all with reduced operational costs.
+By instituting analytics and monitoring capabilities, businesses can leave their reactivity behind and gain increased availability, improved service quality, better customer and employee experience – all with reduced operational costs.
 Businesses that have already moved in this proactive direction are also far more confident in the ability of their infrastructure to live up to their customers’ expectations.

 Steps to Take